 The Bottom Line on the Thyroglobulin Antibody Test

-A positive TgAb test is one indicator that you may have a thyroid disorder such as Hashimoto’s disease or Graves’ disease.
+A positive TgAb test is one indicator that you may have a thyroid disorder such as Hashimoto’s disease or Graves’ disease, although the role TbAb plays in these conditions is uncertain.
 Your symptoms and the results of other thyroid tests will help reach a diagnosis.
-Both of these autoimmune thyroid diseases can be managed through science-backed remedies and prescribed medication.
+Thyroglobulin antibody levels are also monitored after treatment for thyroid cancer.